TeenLife

 Outdoor Adventure Middle School Summer Programs

-Located in Missouri’s eastern Ozarks, Camp Lakewood’s overnight summer camp for kids ages 6-17 provides a well-rounded experience for campers by getting them outdoors having fun while learning life skills within a safe and trusted environment.
-Teen programs are about adventures, personal growth, activities, and new friends.
+Located in Missouri’s eastern Ozarks, Camp Lakewood’s overnight summer camp for kids ages 6-17 provides a well-rounded experience for campers by getting them outdoors and having fun while learning life skills within a safe and trusted environment.
+Teen programs involve adventures, personal growth, activities, and new friends.
 Campers build character, friendships, and memories that last a lifetime.

 STEM Middle School Summer Programs